Saturday, March 7, 2026

 1973 - Panda no Daibouken - multiple SD releases.
 No HD source found.

 1974 - Kikansha Yaemon: D51 no Daibouken - planned.
-SD source in encoding.
+SD source encoded.
+Translation, translation check, editing, and typesetting done.
+In QC.

 I'll stop here, because the team isn't looking at any later movies.
-Nine movies - two of which have never been translated before - seems like more than enough.
+Eleven movies - two of which have never been translated before - seems like more than enough.

 No comments: